Planning is Key for Caregivers

 Although your caregiving job may seem daunting, assessing the needs and making a plan is the best way to start.
 An experienced elder law attorney can help you make a plan and give you the types of referrals you will need.

 You may visit our website at www.wrightabshire.com.
-Wesley E. Wright and Molly Dear Abshire are attorneys with the firm Wright Abshire, Attorneys, P.C., with offices in Bellaire, the Woodlands, and Carmine.
+Wesley E. Wright and Molly Dear Abshire are attorneys with the firm Wright Abshire, Attorneys, P.C., with offices in Bellaire, and Carmine.
 Both are Board Certified by the Texas Board of Legal Specialization in Estate Planning and Probate Law and are certified as Elder Law Attorneys by the National Elder Law Foundation.
 Nothing contained in this publication should be considered as the rendering of legal advice to any person’s specific case but should be considered general information.